Francis Greenway Correctional Complex: John Morony Correctional Centre

-The John Morony Correctional Centre, an Australian low-security facility for male offenders, is located within the complex.
+The John Morony Correctional Centre, an Australian low-security facility for males, is located within the complex.
 The complex has a world-famous wildlife centre which gives inmates the chance to work with the NSW Wildlife Information Rescue and Education Service (WIRES) and Sydney Metropolitan Wildlife Services, caring for around 250 injured, orphaned and sick animals.

 Geoffrey Pearce Correctional Centre

-The Geoffrey Pearce Correctional Centre, an Australian minimum-security facility for male offenders, is located within the complex.
+The Geoffrey Pearce Correctional Centre, an Australian minimum-security facility for males, is located within the complex.
 A special program unit attached to the Centre, called the RSPCA NSW – CS NSW Dog Rehabilitation Program.
 This program rehabilitates dogs for re-housing and offers specialised offender educational opportunities.
 The Dog Rehabilitation Program is conducted under the supervision of correctional officers who also have access to training and development opportunities related to animal studies.

 Dillwynia Correctional Centre

-The Dillwynia Women's Correctional Centre, an Australian low-to-medium-security facility for female offenders, is located within the complex.
+The Dillwynia Women's Correctional Centre, an Australian low-to-medium-security facility for females, is located within the complex.
 Dillwynia was opened in 2004 as the first purpose built female correctional facility in New South Wales and was specially constructed to meet the needs and demands of the increasing female population.
 The proposal to build Dillwynia had prompted great outcry from women's organisations, and led to the Legislative Council inquiry "The Select Committee on the Increase in Prisoner Population".

 A special program unit is attached to the Centre, called the Greyhounds as Pets Program.
 This collaborative project between Corrective Services NSW and Greyhound Racing NSW rehabilitates greyhounds for re-housing and offers specialised offender educational opportunities.
 The Greyhounds as Pets Program is conducted under the supervision of correctional officers who also have access to training and development opportunities related to animal studies.